sendthisfile/wordpress-plugin/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can add a ShortCode block, or edit your HTML and manually enter the[SendThisFile] shortcode on any page or post.
-Wherever you place a block or manually enter the [SendThisFile] code, will cause a button to be rendered at that location.
+You can add a ShortCode block, or edit your HTML and manually enter the [sendthisfile] shortcode on any page or post.
+Wherever you place a block or manually enter the [sendthisfile] code, will cause a button to be rendered at that location.
 You can add a button inline with your text.

 When the button is clicked, it will open up a dialog that walks our website visitors through sending files to the recipient they select.
 If there is only one recipient, it will skip prompting them for the recipient.